Prince Wolf: Sweden

 Swedish folktale collectors George Stephens and Gunnar Olof Hyltén-Cavallius reported a tale from Northwestern Finland that begins with the louseskin riddle.
 The animal husband is a snake ("orm") who marries the princess after guessing it right.
 The orm becomes a man at night and the princess burns his animal skin, prompting his disappearance.
 The princess goes after him and meets an old woman that gives her a ring, a pillow and two pieces of ham.
-Eventually, the princess finds work in a royal farmstead and a troll witch orders her to do chores for her: first, she has to sweep a green turf until it becomes white as show; then, she is to go to the troll witch's sister to "listen to stories" ("sagor").
+Eventually, the princess finds work in a royal farmstead and a troll witch orders her to do chores for her: first, she has to sweep a green turf until it becomes white as snow; then, she is to go to the troll witch's sister to "listen to stories" ("sagor").
 To perform the first task, the princess gives the prince the old woman's ring.
 On the second task, the prince advises her to use the pillow to stop two gates from crushing her, and to give the ham to two dogs.